In his classic text, Physics of Electric Propulsion ,

-Goebel and Katz at the NASA Jet Propulsion Laboratory have recently published a textbook that "that delves into the basics of two of the more modern electric engines that are finding increasingly more applications, specifically ion and Hall thrusters, in an attempt to provide a better understanding of their principles."
+Goebel and Katz at the NASA Jet Propulsion Laboratory have published a textbook in 2008 that "that delves into the basics of two of the more modern electric engines that are finding increasingly more applications, specifically ion and Hall thrusters, in an attempt to provide a better understanding of their principles."
 Soft copies are available here.
 Hard copies are available through Amazon.com.

 Jahn, R. G., Physics of electric propulsion, 1st ed., New York,

 Curran, F. M., Sovey, J. S., and Myers, R. M., "Electric propulsion: An